FRAMEWORK OF RECOVERY ORIENTATION

 Framework of Recovery Orientation

-What is the role of the recovery orientation framework?
+What is the role of the recovery orientation framework in the Meeting Room?

 Results: The meta-analysis (N=1,739 participants) demonstrated that consumers experience greater (and sustained) improvement in person-oriented recovery outcomes when they are involved in recovery-oriented mental health treatment versus usual care or other types of treatment. -(Person Oriented of Individuals with Serious Mental Illness: A Review and Meta-Analysis of Longitudinal Findings, Psychiatric Services 2018 Mar 1;69(3):259-267)